Police rescue wedding party from flooded road

 BOGOTA, N.J.
-(AP) - Police came to the rescue when heavy downpours flooded a street, trapping a bridge, groom and their wedding party in a car.
+(AP) - Police came to the rescue when heavy downpours flooded a street, trapping a bride, groom and their wedding party in a car.

 It happened Saturday in Bogota (bah-GOH'--tah) as storms spread across northern New Jersey.